andrew/ultimate-awesome/README.md

 - [awesome-janet](https://github.com/ahungry/awesome-janet) - Curated list of awesome Janet things.
 - [awesome-system-swift](https://github.com/felix91gr/awesome-system-swift) - An index of cross-platform libraries or projects made in Swift by the open source community.
 Issue a PR if something's missing! :).
 - [awesome-flask-cn](https://github.com/haiiiiiyun/awesome-flask-cn) - Python Flask 优秀资源集锦。.
+- [awesome-svelte-kit](https://github.com/one-aalam/awesome-svelte-kit) - Curated resources on building sites with SvelteKit - A server-less-first answer to "the Next.js experience" by the Svelte community.
 - [awesome-open-source](https://github.com/oscafrica/awesome-open-source) - 📚 A curated list of awesome resources: articles, books, videos, tools, podcasts about open source.
 - [awesome-connectivity-info](https://github.com/stevesong/awesome-connectivity-info) - Awesome list of connectivity indexes and reports to help you better under who has access to communication infrastructure and on what terms.
 - [awesome-zama](https://github.com/zama-ai/awesome-zama) - A curated list of amazing Fully Homomorphic Encryption (FHE) resources created by the team at Zama.